salgum1114/react-design-editor/README.md

 # React Design Editor
 - React Design Editor has started to develope Direct Manipulation of Editable Design Tools like Powerpoint, We've developed it with react.js, ant.design, fabric.js

-- React Design Eidtor used fabric.js, because the main container starts with the canvas.

 - Layouts and components such as property edits, item lists, toolbars were developed as react.js and the ant.design component was primarily used.

 - The project is constantly being developed to support a variety of functions, and its goal is to be able to draw workflow (BPMN) in the future.